 While nothing will bring back your loved one, you may be able to receive financial compensation for your pain and suffering, loss of potential wages, medical bills, and funeral expenses.
 The responsible party must be held accountable for their actions, and depending on your case, you may be eligible for serious financial compensation.
 Financial compensation can include money for:

 - Medical expenses incurred for treatment of the deceased before death.

 - Loss of earnings provided to the family, including projected future earnings and benefits

 - Pain and suffering of the deceased

 Come in and tell us your story.
 There is no cost or obligation to learn about your rights and receive honest answers to your questions.
-If we accept your case, it will cost you nothing up front, with no out-of-pocket expenses before the conclusion of the case.
-You only pay legal fees and costs if we win an award for you, so you risk nothing.
+It will cost you nothing up front, with no out-of-pocket expenses before the case’s conclusion.
+You will only have to pay legal fees and costs if we win your case, so you risk nothing.

 But remember, Rhode Island law has established strict limitations for filing a wrongful death action.
 Missing a deadline could mean losing your right to recover, so don’t delay.